Wanaiysha/mppnp/README.md

 ```

 Once you have NuPPN in your home directory, there are a few things that need to be modified.
-save this in your .bashrc to export your mpi.Replaced the path for your installed mpi
+save this in your .bashrc to export your mpi.
+Replaced the path for your installed mpi
 ```export PATH=$PATH:/opt/mpi/bin```

 Please edit the NuPPN/frames/mppnp/source/makefile.
 Add the last line in the configuration of the SE with your path to HDF5 like this.
 The reason is that we want SE to be built with the same hdf5 version as the mppnp.
 Conflicts would occur if you have several hdf5 versions in your global paths: